Optimizing Debian 12/13 for Work: Post-Installation and Performance Tweaks

 sudo nano /etc/gdm3/daemon.conf

 Uncomment the line WaylandEnable=false.
-Save and reboot.

 “Just a reminder: I’m using Xorg instead of Wayland due to my old GPU.”